mityan99/human_activity_smartphone/CodeBook.md

 Step 2) Data Transformation
 - Extracted features with names that contain either the mean or standard deviation
 - Created a subset of data with subject, activity, and the feature names derived from the previous step
-- Produced a summary view of each subject and activity with averages of the selected features
+- Produced a summary view of averages of the selected features for each subject and activity